datopian/playbook/apprentice/mentor/README.md

 * Listen.
 Ask questions.
 Listen again.
 * Practice what you preach.
 * Provide specific actionable advice.
 * Read the [Dreyfus model](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition) of skill acquisition.
-Agree with your apprentice what stage they’re in for each skill they’re trying to acquire (Python, Javascript, SQL, interaction design, etc.).
+Agree with your apprentice what stage they’re in for each skill they’re trying to acquire (Python, JavaScript, SQL, interaction design, etc.).
 Help them move to the next stage.
 * Reflect on the quality of the apprentice’s work in their presence.
 * Reflect on the quality of your work in your apprentice’s presence.
 * Reframe if your experience tells you it will help the apprentice.